-Native Lassiandra is a rounded shrub that grows to two metres high with beautiful lilac flowers to five cm across, flowering from Spring to Autumn.
+Native Lassiandra (Melastoma affine) is a rounded Shrub that grows to approx. two metres high with beautiful lilac flowers to five cm across, flowering from Spring to Autumn.
 It has attractive rough textured leaves, and purple stems, making it an ideal feature plant that can be pruned if required.

-The delicious sweet edible purple pulp of the fruit eaten raw by Indigenous people stains the mouth, hence the other common name for Melastoma malabathricum, Blue Tongue.
+The delicious sweet edible purple pulp of the fruit eaten raw by Indigenous people stains the mouth, hence the other common name Blue Tongue.
+The fruit has numerous small seeds inside.

 Native Lassiandra attracts the Miskin Jewell butterfly.

 Sow on soil surface in Spring, using quality seedling medium.
 Water gently using mister.
 Germination approx. 6 - 12 weeks.